-Wood fiber can theoretically be recycled up to seven times.
-But the fibers lose some of their strength with each round of recycling, becoming shorter and shorter until they can no longer be used for producing paper.
+Wood fiber can theoretically be recycled seven to ten times, but the fibers lose some of their strength with each round of recycling, becoming shorter and shorter until they can no longer be used to produce paper.
 Continuing input of virgin fiber is required to sustain the papermaking cycle.

-A number of factors must be taken into consideration when assessing the appropriate blend and the product's environmental benefits:
+A number of factors must be taken into consideration when assessing a product’s appropriate blend and environmental benefits:

-- Raw materials ideally should be available close to the mill in order to minimize transport requirements and the fossil fuel emissions inherent in truck or rail transportation.
+- Raw materials ideally should be available near the mill in order to minimize transport requirements and the fossil fuel emissions generated from truck or rail transportation.

 - It takes water, energy and chemicals to remove ink and other matter from recovered fiber.
-Putting recovered fiber into whiter, high-quality products, such as photocopy paper, results in greater fiber loss and impact on the environment.
-There is generally less environmental impact when recovered fiber is "down-cycled" into lower quality grades such as newsprint or cardboard.
+Putting recovered fiber into higher brightness products, such as photocopy paper, results in greater fiber losses and impacts on the environment.
+Environmental impacts are generally lower when recovered fiber is "down-cycled" into lower quality grades such as newsprint or boxboard.